dzekelid/upcoming/_listings/gotomeeting/organizersorganizerkeyupcomingmeetings-get-openapi.md

 x-collection-name: GoToMeeting
 x-complete: 0
 info:
-  title: Go To Webinar Get upcoming webinars
+  title: Go To Meeting Get upcoming meetings by organizer
-  description: Returns webinars scheduled for the future for the specified organizer
+  description: Get upcoming meetings for a specified organizer.
+This API call is only
-    and webinars of other organizers where the specified organizer is a co-organizer.
+    available to users with the admin role.
   termsOfService: https://developer.citrixonline.com/terms-use
   contact:
     name: Developer Support